Monday, March 31, 2025

 And it did.

-That’s when I realized the deeper meaning of this card: it’s not the end of a journey and the achievement of goals.
+That’s when I realized another meaning of this card: it’s not the wealth and satisfaction at the end of a journey and the achievement of goals.
 It’s the breath right before birth.
-The water before the first cry.
-The emotional release that signals something real is coming.
+The water pouring out before the first cry of your baby.
+It is a release that signals something real is coming.

 Keywords (Light Side)